 2. Ability To Recreate Artwork on Different Surfaces

 Stencils are very versatile and can be used on a wide range of materials.
-Reusable stencils allow users to recreate their artwork on different surfaces and with different mediums.
+Reusable stencils allow users to recreate their artwork on different surfaces and with various mediums.
 This can be particularly helpful for small business owners and marketing agencies looking for a way to present their brand consistently and cost-effectively.

-3. Lowers the Required Level of Artistic Ability
+3. Lowers the Need for Artistic Ability

 4. Implementing Color Variations for the Same Design Is Simple